MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-invoice-prepayments.md

 ---
 title: Invoice Prepayments
-description: Learn how to use prepayments to invoice and collect deposits from customers and remit deposits to suppliers in Business Central.
+description: Learn how to use prepayments to invoice and collect deposits from customers and remit deposits to vendors in Business Central.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na